 The Blunt Nosed Viper Snake.

-The Blunt Nosed Viper Snake is a venomous snake is a common sight throughout the Middle East.
+The Blunt Nosed Viper Snake is a venomous snake and is a common sight throughout the Middle East.
 Growing to nearly 160 cm ( 5 feet ) in length, this snake can be found under trees' and in shaded areas if the temperature raises above 45 degrees.
 Unfortunately, it is the shaded areas that people also seek if the sun gets to hot.

 The venom is highly potent and contains a mixture of toxins.
-If bitten by this venomous snake, a person may suffer from head-aches, nausea, dizziness as well as abdominal cramps, vomiting and severe necrosis ( decay of living cells and tissue ) Fully grown people have died from a single bite from this snake.
+If bitten by this venomous snake, a person may suffer from head-aches, nausea, dizziness as well as abdominal cramps, vomiting and severe necrosis ( decay of living cells and tissue ) Fully grown adults have died from a single bite from this snake.

 Excessive bleeding and bruising will occur and medical attention should be sought immediately.
 If a tourist encounters any type of snake whist on vacation, it is advisable to leave them alone.
 Do not run away from them as that might startle the snake and cause it to attack.
 Always walk away, calmly, from a snake.

-Growing up to 200 cm ( 6.5 feet ) this gray / greenish snake can be found near irrigation ditches in gardens, on rocky and dry habitats as well as any are with little or no vegetation.
+Growing up to 200 cm ( 6.5 feet ) this gray / greenish snake can be found near irrigation ditches in gardens, on rocky and dry habitats as well as any area with little or no vegetation.

 The fangs of this venomous snake are at the rear of the mouth and present little danger to humans normally.
 Although the bites can cause severe bruising, bleeding, joint stiffness and the usual swelling.

-Other snakes to watch out for whilst on vacation to Cyprus include the Cat Snake, The Whip Snake, Pink Worm Snake, and the Grass Snake, Most of these snakes do not bite humans and if they did the venom is not dangerous and the wounds easily treated.
+Other snakes to watch out for whilst on vacation to Cyprus include the Cat Snake, the Whip Snake, Pink Worm Snake, and the Grass Snake.
+Most of these snakes do not bite humans and if they did the venom is not dangerous and the wounds easily treated.

 Possibly the most common spider in the world is the formidable Black Widow Spider.
-Found in Cyprus as well as the whole Middle East, this little beast can give a very nasty nip.
+Found in Cyprus, as well as the whole Middle East, this little beast can give a very nasty nip.
 Limbs have been known to triple in size after receiving a bite from the Black Widow.

 The Wolf Spider, also referred to as the Cyprus Tarantula, is a scary looking creature but the sting is virtually harmless, similar to a bee sting.
 A person who suffers from arachnophobia will suffer more just at the sight of this spider than a person would if they were bitten.